alpqr/qtshaderstack17/README.md

 Note: expects SPIRV-Cross to be checked out under src/3rdparty

-See shaderstack.txt for vision and motivation.
+See https://github.com/alpqr/qtshaderstack17/blob/master/shaderstack.txt for vision and motivation.

 All APIs are WIP.
 To manually run qsc, glslc needs to be in the PATH.
 Alternatively, set QT_GLSLC, for example: export QT_GLSLC=~/android-ndk-r13b/shader-tools/linux-x86_64/glslc